 Take the dough out on to a floured surface, roll it out to a square roughly about 1/2 an inch thickness.
 This doesn’t have to be exact.

 Cut the dough into tiny squares. roughly about 1 ” by 1″. they can be of different sizes and shape, don’t worry

 Prepare a 10 cup pan of your choice by applying a coating of non stick spray or butter on the inside.

-I’m using a bundt can pan
+I’m using a 12 cup heavy bundt pan